No charges in San Mateo police shooting

 According to an investigation by the District Attorney’s Office, Ramirez, a six-year veteran of the San Mateo department at the time, was on patrol the evening of Sept.
 28, 2019, when he observed an unoccupied white Chevrolet sedan that was missing registration tabs and a front license plate.

-The car was parked in a handicapped parking space in front of the Macy's at the Hillsdale Mall.
+The car was parked in a handicapped parking space in front of the Macy’s at the Hillsdale Shopping Center.
 Ramirez also noticed several clothing items on hangers inside the vehicle but no shopping bags.

 A search for the sedan’s license plate found that the plate actually belonged to a Honda vehicle registered in Anaheim, leading Ramirez to suspect it had been stolen.